kfsworks/kfsworks-blog/content/posts/installing-arch-linux-on-msi-gp63.md

 ```
 xrandr --setprovideroutputsource modesetting NVIDIA-0
 xrandr --auto
-xrandr --dpi 96
+xrandr --dpi 120
 ```

 ### Final
-Hopefully, you can successfully reboot and enjoy using nvidia for X. Sound is 98% work out of the box after pulseaudio and alsa installed.
+Hopefully, I didn't miss anything, and you can successfully reboot and enjoy using nvidia for X. Sound is 98% work out of the box after pulseaudio and alsa installed.
 The 2% left were very annoying to me, will talk about it in next post.

 ### Reference
 Arch Linux Nvidia [Wiki](https://wiki.archlinux.org/index.php/NVIDIA).